gdgcanberra/build-with-ai-adk-agents/README.md

-# ADK Agents Workshop Guide
+# BuildWithAI Workshop- AI Agents with ADK

 Welcome to the Build with AI - Hands-On workshop!
 In this guide, you'll learn how to build agents using the Google Agent Development Kit (ADK) through three progressive examples: a simple Hello World agent, a tool-calling weather agent, and a sophisticated multi-agent travel planner.